 Your case may be more complicated because you have a preexisting injury, but you may still be owed money for your medical bills, lost wages, and pain and suffering.

 Always document that your old injury had healed or not bothered you before this accident.
-Sometimes, your doctor can compare tests like an MRI or x-rays and show how this incident enhanced or made the old injury worse.
+Sometimes, your doctor can compare tests like an MRI or X-rays and show how this incident enhanced or worsened the old injury.

 Think of it this way: Would you have needed this medical treatment if you had not had this accident?
 Or would the pre-existing medical condition have required this treatment?
 Personal injury cases can take some time to settle; if you recall something later, always tell your attorney.

 What if the Adjuster Claims the Crash Did Not Cause My Injuries?

 A common tactic of car accident adjusters is to try to “disallow” legitimate medical expenses.
 Sometimes using the excuse the bills are “unnecessary” or “not related” to injury from the collision.

-Not to worry, these tactics are used every day by adjusters when folks are trying to handle a case without an attorney.
+Not to worry, adjusters use these tactics daily when folks are trying to handle a case without an attorney.

-In Texas, the law allows folks to recover compensation from existing conditions that were aggravated or made symptomatic by the accident.
+In Texas, the law allows folks to recover compensation from existing conditions that were aggravated or made symptomatic by accident.
 Often proof of the aggravation comes from a doctor’s testimony.
 If the car wreck caused you to seek medical care which you would not have otherwise needed, you might be able to seek those damages in your personal injury case.

 Want to Talk with a Leading Car Wreck Attorney?